How to Be More Sustainable: 44 tips

 40. Recycle your devices whenever possible.
 And consider donating them to libraries, youth clubs schools, and charities.
 Think about family and friends too…is there anyone who would benefit from your old personal devices?

 42. Switch to cloth wipes.
 This is a simple, environmentally friendly, and sustainable way to live.
-Whilst many parents may decide cloth nappies are not for them, using reusable wipes is a simple, eco friendly swap that also saves water and waste.
+Whilst many parents may decide reusable nappies are not for them, using reusable wipes is a simple, eco friendly swap that also saves water and waste.
 And you will save a lot of money too!

 43. Reusable nursing pads are a simple and sustainable switch for new and nursing mums.

 44. Consider durable, safe wooden teethers, toys, and rattles for your baby.